About Family Law

 Additional information regarding the Family Law Concentration.

-Clinics, Internships, & Externships
+Clinics & Externships

-Family Court Clinic
+Family Court Clinic (FCC)

-The Family Court Clinic is a clinical program designed to help make the legal system more accessible to low-income, unrepresented people with divorce, post-divorce, paternity, and restraining order matters.
+The Family Court Clinic (FCC) is a clinical program designed to help make the legal system more accessible to low-income, unrepresented people with divorce, post-divorce, paternity, and restraining order matters.
 Students serve as facilitators/mediators, working with the parties to help them advance their cases for decision.
 In addition, students represent individuals engaged in the family court process.
 Students undergo in-depth skills training in interviewing, counseling, and negotiations, and learn the nuts and bolts of family law.
-Students may enroll in the Family Court Clinic in conjunction with the Domestic Violence class to assist persons seeking restraining orders at the Dane County Courthouse.
+Students may enroll in the FCC in conjunction with the Domestic Violence class to assist persons seeking restraining orders at the Dane County Courthouse.

 Learn more about the Family Court Clinic »